UniversalDependencies/docs/_pal/dep/nsubj.md

 udver: '2'
 ---

-The nominal subject relation is used for nouns, pronouns, and proper names.
+The nominal subject relation is used for [nouns](NOUN), [pronouns](PRON), and [proper names](PROPN).
 In the ergative construction the so-called A participant is taken as the subject.
-If the ergative construction received a passive reading, the object is annotated as `nsubj:pass`.
-Clausal subjects are annotated as `csubj`.
-Subjects of clausal predicates are annotated as `nsubj:outer`.
-In a possessive construction, the possessum is encoded as subject and the possessor as an oblique.
+If the ergative construction received a passive reading, the object is annotated as [nsubj:pass]().
+Clausal subjects are annotated as [csubj]().
+Subjects of clausal predicates are annotated as [nsubj:outer](), external subjects of predicatives or dependent verbs are annotated as [nsubj:xsubj]().
+In a possessive construction, the possessum is encoded as `subject` and the possessor as an [oblique](obl).

 Note that subjects are frequently omitted.
-Expletive subjects have not been identified so far.
+[Expletive](expl) subjects have not been identified so far.

 - "And so, the gods have created the dogs and flyers (the birds) according to their nature as carrion eaters."
 ~~~ sdparse